 Although this Indian tofu curry is so easy to make it practically makes itself, there are a few tips, tricks and substitutions you might want to keep in mind.

-- Full-fat milk will yield the tastiest creamiest curry but if you’re watching your waistline low-fat coconut milk will be perfectly fine as well.
+- Full-fat coconut milk will yield the tastiest creamiest curry but if you’re watching your waistline low-fat coconut milk will be perfectly fine as well.
 For a really decadent curry you could substitute the coconut milk with coconut cream.

 - If you really hate tofu… 1) I’m not sure how you got here!
 2) you can substitute out the tofu for any other protein such as soy curls, TVP, seitan, tempeh, or legumes.